Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation

 Therefore, almost all current researches focus on the design of the neural architectures in STGLM and there are many frontier methods to improve the learning of spatio-temporal dependencies.
 For example, THINK~\cite{agarwal2022think} and DMGCRN~\cite{qin2021dmgcrn} perform the hyperbolic graph neural network on the Poincare ball to directly capture multi-scale spatial dependencies.
-ASTGCN~\cite{guo2019attention} employ a typical three-branch architecture for multi-granularity temporal learning, where the data undergone the calculation of multiple GCNs and Attention networks from the three branches will be finally fused by the learnable weight matrix.
+ASTGCN~\cite{guo2019attention} employ a typical three-branch architecture for multi-granularity temporal learning, where the data undergoes calculations of multiple GCNs and Attention networks from the three branches will be finally fused using the learnable weight matrix.
 STSGCN~\cite{song2020spatial} fuses spatio-temporal dependencies by constructing the spatio-temporal synchronous graph.
-Based on STSGNN, STFGNN~\cite{li2021spatial} introduces topology-based graph and similarity-based graph simultaneously to construct a spatio-temporal synchronous graph, making the spatio-temporal synchronous graph more informative.
+Based on STSGNN, STFGNN~\cite{li2021spatial} introduces both topology-based graph and similarity-based graph to construct a spatio-temporal synchronous graph, making the spatio-temporal synchronous graph more informative.
 S2TAT~\cite{wang2022synchronous} proposes a spatio-temporal synchronous transformer framework to enhance the learning capability with attention mechanisms.

-However, there are two main differences between our work and the existing researches on STGNN.
-First, in previous studies, the topological structure of the spatio-temporal graph (e.g. road network) is fixed, while ours is self-constructed and closely related to the order of the locations visited by individuals.
-Second, the existing methods based on STGNN are almost used for predictive learning tasks in urban computing, but our approach focuses on simulation task which emphasizes the effective capture of the overall patterns rather than the accurate prediction of a single entity.
+However, there are two main differences between our work and the existing researches on STGNN~\cite{guo2019attention, song2020spatial, li2021spatial, qin2021dmgcrn, agarwal2022think, wang2022synchronous, du2022disentangled}.
+First, the topological structure of the spatio-temporal graph (e.g. road network) in previous studies is fixed, while ours is self-constructed and closely related to the order of locations visited by individuals.
+Second, the existing methods based on STGNN are almost used for predictive learning tasks in urban computing, but our approach focuses on the simulation task which emphasizes the effective capture of the overall patterns rather than the accurate prediction of a single entity.